Add Some Color

 If you pride yourself on your artistic skills and want to really show off, check out magnificent food artist Samantha Lee’s Instagram page.
-She amazed us with her macaroni-haired Hermione, molded-rice monkey and more edible art.
+She amazed us with her macaroni-haired Hermione, molded-rice monkey and more art.

 Tell Us All About It